Best Friends Forever? 7 Essential Qualities Of A Good Friend

 However, the vast majority of high-quality friendships feature certain core traits that lead to a sustained and mutual sense of empathy, comfort, love, and understanding.

-Which of these seven characteristics do you see in your friends, and which do you think you could stand to have more of in your life?
-Keep reading for the top 7 qualities of a good friend.
+Which of these thirteen characteristics do you see in your friends, and which do you think you could stand to have more of in your life?

 Among the traits of a best friend, honesty is easily one of the most significant.